kani675/landingPage_Kanishka/README.md

-# landingPage_Kanishka
+Landing Page for a Bookseller Website

-a landing page for a bookseller website
+A responsive landing page designed for an online bookselling platform.
-#html css
+Built using HTML and CSS.